caballero-react-ex/chill-quotes/README.md

 #### Project Goals:
 1) Learn how to consume an API.
 2) Get a better understanding how React Hooks works.
+3) Learn and implement accessibility fundamentals.
-3) Learn about PropTypes.
+4) Learn about PropTypes.
-4) Use as little as possible dependencies.
+5) Use as little as possible dependencies.
-5) Get comfortable with the ReactJS ecosystem.
+6) Get comfortable with the ReactJS ecosystem.

 After learning how to use axios and the fetch API, I decided to stick to the fetch API and avoid an extra dependency.